Langley Park, Buckinghamshire: History

 The present-day house is the most recent to be built on the site of a medieval deer park.
 The deer park is first mentioned in historical documents dating to 1202, and was crown property.
 It was used for hunting deer throughout the medieval period, with a hunting lodge.

 A house with stables and outbuildings was built to replace the hunting lodge some time after 1603, when Sir John Kederminster (or Kedermister) was appointed Chief Steward of the Manor of Langley Park.
 In 1626 he was granted the manor and park, and the land was no longer in crown ownership.

 In 1738 the estate was sold to Charles Spencer, 3rd Duke of Marlborough (1706-1758).
 He used the house as a hunting lodge for a time.
 In 1755 he commissioned architect and builder Stiff Leadbetter to build a grander house on the site, also to be used as a hunting lodge.
 This was situated about 100m south of the Kederminster house, and was finished in 1760.

 George, the fourth Duke (1739-1817), succeeded his father in 1758, and commissioned famed landscape architect Lancelot 'Capability' Brown (1716-1783) to landscape Langley Park.
 This happened concurrently with Brown's work on the Duke's principal residence, Blenheim Palace.

-In 1788 the estate was bought by Robert Bateson Harvey.
+In 1788 the estate was bought by Robert Bateson-Harvey (né Bateson; (later 1st Baronet, of Killoquin).
 The estate remained in the ownership of the Harvey family until 1945 when it was sold to Buckinghamshire County Council.

 During the First World War Langley Park House was used as a hospital officers of the 2nd Regiment of King Edward's Horse (a cavalry regiment of the special reserve forces, formed in London in August 1914 and moved to France as a dismounted unit in May 1915).

 During the Second World War the house was used as the SE Regional HQ of the Home Guard until 1944, and then as headquarters of the Polish units involved in the D-Day landings.
 In 1993 the house was leased for 99 years by Buckinghamshire County Council for commercial use but had become unused by 2001.
 The leasehold of the house was sold (i.e. the freehold remained with Buckinghamshire County Council) in 2004 for £2.4 million; in 2018 it reopened as a hotel run by the Marriott Group.